WaterFutures/water-futures-battle/docs/problem/system-description/municipalities.md

 | 54 - 60      | D     | [35, 55)                                       |
 | > 60         | E     | [55, inf)                                      |

-Each class is associated with a distribution of non-revenue water (NRW)demands (e.g., leakages), from which we sample to generate the total demand, consisting of the normal demand + NRW demand.
+Each class is associated with a distribution of NRW demands, from which we sample to generate the volumetric NRW demand.
 Notably, the NRW demand is different for each class -- i.e., older systems suffer from more leaks and therefore have a higher NRW demand.
 The distribution of NRW demands per class and km of pipes is illustrated in the following figure.

 ![leak-demands](../../assets/img/leak_demand.png)

 The total number of km of pipes in a given municipality is linked to its population size.
 Here, we use a linear relationship between the population size and the km of pipes, also illustrated in the following Figure:

 $$
 km\_pipes = 57.7 * population\_in\_10k